Why is the hashtag #neutralcarbon popular?

 (Science Based Target Initiative) and its SBT +1.5°C with sectoral trajectories (Sectoral Decarbonization Approach).

-These objectives are sectoral because this reduction of carbon emissions can only be conceived by "value chain": the carbon footprint of a product being the sum of all the emissions emitted to manufacture it, transport it, sell it, use it and then destroy it (or in the best of cases revalue it in a circular system).
+The carbon footprint of a product is the sum of all the emissions emitted to manufacture, transport, sell, use and destroy it (or, in the best case, to recycle it in a circular system).

-This is why a real Bilan Carbone® (see our article ==> What is a real Bilan Carbone®?) of a company includes the upstream and downstream emissions.
-Hence the need to work TOGETHER with its suppliers and customers to achieve its reduction objectives
+This is why a true corporate carbon footprint includes both upstream and downstream emissions.
+Hence the need to work TOGETHER with our suppliers and customers to achieve our reduction targets.

 Atthe level of an organization, it is better to speak of "contribution to global carbon neutrality" rather than carbon neutrality.